PaddlePaddle/docs/docs/guides/quick_start_en.md

 ## 2. import paddle

-You can import paddle in the Python program after installed paddle successful.
+You can import paddle in the Python program after installing paddle successful.

 ```python